Ashley-Pritchard/Primer_Database_App/README.md

 DESCRIPTION <br>

 Prior to this project, primer data for the OMGL lab was stored as an excel file.
-The 'database_scripts' directory contains the script that was developed to clean,reformat and export this data into a format that could be uploaded into the new django database. <br>
+The 'database_script' directory contains the script that was developed to clean,reformat and export this data into a format that could be uploaded into the new django database. <br>
 The conda_primer_db directory contains the code for the django app, which follows the standard django format. <br>
 The primer database app has 6 pages that can be navigated to from the homepage:<br>
 1) The 'search' page provides a means to search the database for primers and amplicons.
 Selected primers can also be reordered or archived from here.<br>